-What I’m saying is that you may be the most intelligent and witty gal he’ll ever fall for, but if you aren’t pursuing passions of your own, independent of your partner, then you’re neglecting a huge chance to build some strong self-love.
+When we think that we are not good at something, rather than working on what it might take to improve, it’s easy to default to a secondary role.
+But don’t let him, or anybody, play the primary role that was meant for you.
+You may be the most intelligent and witty gal he’ll ever fall for, but if you aren’t pursuing passions of your own, independent of your partner, then you’re neglecting a huge chance to build some strong self-love.

-So you started rock climbing with your boyfriend—that’s cool.
-Maybe you two are happily trading belays and swapping pitches, or maybe he is a thing of the past.
-However, you started, whatever your reasons, know that it took true courage to dare greatly, to be clear and persistent about who you are, what you wanted, and where you wanted to be.
-It doesn’t really matter if it started to impress a boy, as long as it ended with you and a killer view and the knowledge that the next pitch is all yours.
+If you started rock climbing with your boyfriend, maybe you two are happily trading belays and swapping pitches, Maybe he is a thing of the past.
+However you started and whatever your reasons, know that it took courage to be clear and persistent about who you are and what you wanted.
+It doesn’t matter how you started, as long as it ended with you, a killer view, the knowledge that the next pitch is all yours.

 Cover photography courtesy of Alma Baste.